bhauman/lein-figwheel/README.md

 become very frustrating.
 If you wait a while, and use simple tools you will have much more fun actually using the language itself.

-The key is to pick one and stick with it until you get a good footing.

 ## Quick Start

 If you are new to Figwheel here is a [Quick